mdlacasse/Owl/README.md

 <img src="https://github.com/mdlacasse/Owl/blob/main/docs/sourcesPlot.png" width="800">

 and this one shows the taxable ordinary income over the duration of the plan, along with extrapolated tax brackets.
+Notice how the optimized income is surfing the boundaries of tax brackets.

 <img src="https://raw.github.com/mdlacasse/Owl/main/docs/taxIncomePlot.png" width="800">